underfisk/neo/docs/neoappconfig.md

 ## References
 #### Properties:
 * name?: string  Application name
-* https?: boolean Whether you want to create a https node server over http By enabling this feature you need to provide sslOptions
-* mysqlConfig?: mysql.PoolConfig Whether you want to use Mysql **Note:** You can only have 1 adapter provided, soon this will change
+**Note:** You can only have 1 adapter provided, soon this will change
 * sessionOptions?: express-session.SessionOptions  Whether you want to use express-session middleware just simply provide information
 * sslOptions?: https.ServerOptions Information about public/private cert